sumukhvaidya/sumukhvaidya.github.io/_pages/research.md

 We have discovered spin defects in Boron Nitride Nanotubes with omnidirectional sensitivity.
 We build on this by further developing a near-surface magnetic scanning microscope.
 We also invent a technique to reliably transfer a BNNT to an AFM tip, which turns the tip into a scanning quantum sensor.
 This can potentially be used to perform two-in-one magnetic map and surface profile measurements at the atomic scale.

-To learn more check out the [Arxiv](https://arxiv.org/abs/2310.02709) version of this paper.
+To learn more check out the [published paper](https://www.nature.com/articles/s41467-024-51941-2) in Nature Communications.

 2023: Quantum sensing of paramagnetic spins in liquids with spin qubits in hexagonal boron nitride
 ------